microsoft/playwright/CONTRIBUTING.md

 ## How to Contribute

+We strongly recommend that you open an issue before beginning any code modifications.
+This is particularly important if the changes involve complex logic or if the existing code isn't immediately clear.
+By doing so, we can discuss and agree upon the best approach to address a bug or implement a feature, ensuring that our efforts are aligned.

 ### Getting Code

 Make sure you're running Node.js 16+ and NPM 8+, to verify and upgrade NPM do: